 The crest features a white swan within a gold crest coronet, above a helm and coronet of suitable rank.

 Supporters: Two lions rampant guardant gules, armed and langued azure.

 These arms are the property of our Chief and may not be used by anyone else.
-All clan members may, however, use our Crest-Badge, displayed right, including those members with surnames that have a territorial or other traditional association with the Lindsay family.
+All clan members may, however, use our Crest-Badge, (at the top right of this screen), including those members with surnames that have a territorial or other traditional association with the Lindsay family.

-The arms are reflected in the design of the tabbard worn by Endure Pursuivant, the private officer-of-arms to Lord Crawford.
-This office, named after his motto, dates from 1454 (Friar, 1987).
+The arms are reflected in the design of the tabard worn by Endure Pursuivant, the private officer-of-arms to Lord Crawford.
+This office, named after Lord Crawford's motto, dates from 1454 (Friar, 1987).